BEVveb/F28PL-CW-python/README.md

-# F28PL-CW-python
+# F28PL Coursework
-Programming Languages Python Coursework
+This is a project for F28 Programming Languages Coursework: Python

+If you want to access the project, email me for the archives' password